Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Introduction

 Among other results, we report that (i) while bosonic entanglement can be readily generated using only incoherent noisy resources, the nonlinearity within the MPJC proves to be insufficient in generating coherence in the two-level system and it requires additional nonlinear dispersive spin-boson interactions, (ii) the generated entanglement exhibits genuinely non-Gaussian characteristics with no Gaussian contributions, (iii) increasing the order of the MPJC interactions (denoted as $m$) accelerates the entanglement generation process, thus rendering the whole generation scheme more efficient and robust, and (iv) contrary to intuition, augmenting nonlinearity in the governing Hamiltonian by introducing extra Kerr nonlinearities does not necessarily amplify these quantum correlations.
 To place these results within a broader experimental framework, we provide a detailed account of environmental-induced effects on the system's dynamics.

-This article's novelty lies in (i) the choice of a tripartite nonlinear quantum model, which is generic, suggesting that results applicable to many important models can be obtained by appropriately choosing $m$, (ii) the extension of the model to incorporate experimentally relevant nonlinear Kerr effects, (iii) the comprehensive comparative study of the distinct dynamics of bosonic entanglement and spin coherence generated using incoherent and coherent resources, (iv) the significant generalization of results on spin coherence previously presented in~\cite{laha_rabi_2023}, and (v) the potential application in engineering specific target non-Gaussian entangled NOON states which are an important resource in optical quantum information science~\cite{Bergmann_PRA_2016} and have been widely used in quantum metrology~\cite{Giovannetti_nat_photon_2011}, and quantum lithography~\cite{Boto_PRL_2000}.
+This article's novelty lies in (i) the choice of a tripartite nonlinear quantum model, which is generic, suggesting that results applicable to many important models can be obtained by appropriately choosing $m$, (ii) the extension of the model to incorporate experimentally relevant nonlinear Kerr effects, (iii) the comprehensive comparative study of the distinct dynamics of bosonic entanglement and spin coherence generated using incoherent and coherent resources, (iv) the significant generalization of results on spin coherence previously presented in~\cite{laha_rabi_2023}, and (v) the potential application in engineering specific target non-Gaussian entangled states such as the bipartite NOON states and the tripartite W state~\cite{Dur2000} which are important resources in optical quantum information science~\cite{Dowling_2008,Bergmann_PRA_2016} where the former state has been widely used in quantum metrology~\cite{Giovannetti_nat_photon_2011}, and quantum lithography~\cite{Boto_PRL_2000}.

 The rest of the paper is arranged as follows: In Section~\ref{sec:model}, we give a very brief description of the model, while in Section~\ref{sec:results} we outline our main results in the absence of environmental effects.
 In Section~\ref{sec:results_open} we detail our results on the role of system-environment coupling on the dynamics in the Markovian limit.
 We conclude with a brief discussion and point towards avenues for further research in Section~\ref{sec:conc}.
 Additionally, a set of appendices augmenting the results presented in this paper is included at the end.